- January 27, 2019

 Because of their size and weight, accidents with this type of vehicle can be catastrophic.
 In fact, this one category resulted in over 1,100 injuries and 61 deaths.

-If you have been involved in a North Carolina commercial trucking accident or 18 wheeler big rig truck wreck, contact the Asheville North Carolina truck attorneys at Lakota R. Denton for help with everything related to Asheville truck accident law.
+If you have been involved in a North Carolina commercial trucking accident or 18-wheeler big rig truck wreck, contact the Asheville truck attorney at Lakota R. Denton for help with everything related to Asheville truck accident law.

 What Are Some of the Top Causes of Truck Accidents?

-Big Rig Trucks Are Much Bigger Then Most Other Vehicles
+Big Rig Trucks Are Much Bigger Than Most Other Vehicles

 The average passenger vehicle weighs around 2 tons, but a fully-loaded 18-wheeler can weigh 40 times as much.

-Knowing the top causes of truck accidents can either help you be an alert and safe truck driver or a defensive passenger driver in 2019.
-In either case, it’s up to drivers of all sizes of vehicles to prevent them.
+Knowing the top causes of truck accidents can help you be an alert and safe truck driver or a defensive passenger car driver.
+In either case, it’s up to all drivers, regardless of the size of their vehicles, to help prevent accidents.

 For the most part, drivers of big rigs and commercial trucks are patient, experienced, and quite skilled at what they do.
-Having said that, trucks themselves can be the source of accidents for many reasons.
+Nevertheless, trucks are the source of devastating accidents for many reasons.